zhuhaow/SpechtLite/README.md

     adapter: speed
 ```

-The `listfile` in `list` rule is a file containing a set regular expressions:
+The `file` in `list` rule is a file containing a set of regular expressions to match the domain name of the host:

 ```
 \.cn